microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/AfterSalesCustomerService.md

 CSA is able reuse  the existing card without asking customer for card details again from original order to complete the payment.

-This story showcases how Dynamics 365 applications  - Commerce, Marketing, Power Virtual agent, Customer Service works together to improve Customer experience with personalized after Sales experience.
+This story showcases how Dynamics 365 applications  - Commerce, Marketing, Power Virtual agent, Customer Service works together to improve Customer experience with personalized after-sales experience.

 In the next quarterly business review , The Chief Revenue Officer sees increase in repeat customer revenue for high-value items.